Where to Stay in New York with Kids: The Only List You Need

 Secret (and not so Secret) Gardens of the Upper East Side

-The more literary minded might find a home on New York’s Upper East Side.
+The more literary minded might find a home like White Bricks on New York’s Upper East Side.
 Statues commemorating great children’s literature, including Hans Christian Andersen and Lewis Carroll’s Alice, dot Central Park East.
 (Don’t miss the “Balto” state either, it’s a great opportunity to learn about the dog who saved a whole Alaskan town.
 Along with the Central park Zoo, eastern Central Park even has its own 'secret garden' with a statue of the famed author Frances Hodgson Burnett at its center.
 And don’t be intimidated by the Metropolitan Museum of Art.
 Within its hallowed walls, there is plenty to enthrall kids (well, you hope).

 Just as much a place for great music as a cultural centre; Harlem has always been a place for families.
 Classic brownstones line its side streets and historic parks, including sloping St. Nicholas Park and pocket-sized Marcus Garvey and Jackie Robinson, are some of the oldest in Manhattan.
 Restaurants abound here, and the region is linked to the rest of the city by the express A train.
 For a real adventure try heading north to Fort Tryon Park where John D. Rockefeller, Jr. reconstructed a medieval french monastery.
 Even if your children aren't interested in the art (no matter how hard you've been trying), they'll enjoy (and hopefully wear themselves out) running around the ancient halls and courtyards, as well as the manicured park gardens just beyond.